 If the oils are being used for therapeutic purposes these test are a must. because oils grown in different countries and conditions can have different compositions, so their uses and safety concerns will be different, also if it has been altered in any way chemicals that shouldn’t be there will show up and the batch will be rejected by any reputable company.

-Having said that, If you or I requested a GC report for a batch of oils, most of us wouldn’t know what we were looking for, so for these tests to be of any use in determining quality and purity there needs to be someone involved with the sourcing, that is trained in the chemistry of essential oils and aromatherapy.
+Having said that, If you or I requested a Gas Chromatagraphy report for a batch of oils, most of us wouldn’t know what we were looking for, so for these tests to be of any use in determining quality and purity there needs to be someone involved with the sourcing, that is trained in the chemistry of essential oils and aromatherapy.

-Are Organic Oils Superior?
+Organic Essential Oils